The Little Shop of Horrors: Plot

 Audrey Jr. grows several feet tall and is budding.
 A representative of the Society of Silent Flower Observers of Southern California announces that Seymour will receive a trophy and that she will return to the shop when the plant's buds open.
 While Seymour and Audrey go on a date, Mushnick stays at the shop to see that Audrey Jr. harms no one else.

 While tending to his shop, Mushnick finds himself at the mercy of Kloy Haddock, a robber who pretended to be a customer earlier that day.
 Haddock believes that the huge crowds he observed at the shop indicate the presence of a lot of money.
 Mushnick tricks Haddock into thinking that the money is where Audrey Jr. is kept.
 The plant eats Haddock after Mushnick maneuvers him next to it.

 When forced to damage his relationship with Audrey to keep her from discovering Audrey Jr.'s nature, Seymour confronts the plant, planning to no longer do its bidding.
 The plant then hypnotizes Seymour and commands him to bring it more food.
 He wanders the night streets and knocks out a prostitute, whom he takes to Audrey Jr.

 Lacking clues about the disappearances, Fink and Stoolie attend a sunset celebration at the shop during which Seymour is to be presented with the trophy and Audrey Jr.'s buds are expected to bloom.
 As the attendees watch, four buds open; inside each flower is the face of one of Audrey Jr.'s victims.
 Fink and Stoolie realize that Seymour is the murderer.

 Seymour flees from the shop with the officers in pursuit.
 He manages to lose them and make his way back to the now-empty shop, where he blames Audrey Jr. for ruining his life.
 The plant instead asks to be fed.
 Seymour grabs a kitchen knife and climbs into Audrey Jr.'s maw with the intention of killing it.
 Later that evening, Audrey Jr. begins to wither and die.
-One final bloom opens to reveal Seymour's face, as we hear him scream one last time, "I didn't mean it!"
+One final bloom opens to reveal Seymour's face, who shouts "I didn't mean it!" before wilting.